 Patillo-Lindblom House in Oxford, Calhoun County, Alabama ca. 2010

-Mother fell down stairwell
+Mother fell down the stairwell

 Lady Bird’s mother, Minnie Lee, died from a miscarriage following a fall down a stairwell when Lady Bird was only four years old.
-After her mother’s death, Lady Bird, “her father felt he was ill-prepared to raise a young daughter, so she moved to Billingsley when she was 6.2 She live in Autauga County until she was 13, then moved back to Texas, but “she continued to spend her summers in Autauga County, until she was in college.3
+After her mother’s death, Lady Bird, “her father felt he was ill-prepared to raise a young daughter, so she moved to Billingsley when she was 6.2 She lived in Autauga County until she was 13, then moved back to Texas, but “she continued to spend her summers in Autauga County until she was in college.3

 Lady Bird continued to visit her Pattillo relatives in Autauga County, Alabama, every summer until she was a young woman.
 As she explained, “Until I was about 20, summertime always meant Alabama to me.
 With Aunt Effie we would board the train in Marshall and ride to the part of the world that meant watermelon cuttings, picnics at the creek, and a lot of company every Sunday.”
 According to Lady Bird, her aunt Effie “opened my spirit to beauty, but she neglected to give me any insight into the practical matters a girl should know about, such as how to dress or choose one’s friends or learning to dance”

 Entered University of Alabama